Feeling moody? It could be because of your stomach!

 - Food journal.
 Keeping a food journal can be great, especially if you are experiencing stomach pain and bloating regularly.
 You could be potentially eating something that irritates your stomach without realizing it because it is apart of your regular diet.
 A food journal helps keep track of what you are eating and can shed light on something you might be overlooking.

 Improving your gut health can be a guessing game.
+It is different for everyone, and what works for someone else might not work for you.
 It can be frustrating at times, but always remember no one’s health journey is linear.
 It will get better!

 “Healthy begins from the inside.”
 XO